boltDeployments

 πŸ‘Ž Disadvantages

-• higher hosting cost, each region requires 1+ unused standby servers (burst capacity),
+• Higher hosting cost - each region requires one or more idle standby servers (burst capacity).

-• higher devops cost, operations and maintenance duplicated per region,
+• Higher devops cost - scaling, operations, and maintenance duplicated per region.

 🧩 Best Suited For